Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 ---
-title: 'Large-scale Machine-Learning analysis of scientific PDF for following the production and the openness of research data and software in France'
+title: 'Large-scale Machine-Learning analysis of scientific PDF to monitor the production and the openness of research data and software in France'
-subtitle: '...'
+subtitle: 'Widening the French Open Science Monitor scope'
 author:
   - Aricia Bassinet:
       institute: université de lorraine